YSI ODO Calibration Utility

 - From the CONNECT main window, select the DATA tab.

 - Select Read Configuration.
-CONNECT will scan the X2 and compile a list of all sensors and parameters that are being collected by the system.
+CONNECT will then scan the X2 and compile a list of all sensors and parameters that are being collected by the system.

 - Once the configuration has been loaded, the Logger View tab on the left will display the system serial number and all sensors with their respective parameter list.